 The first phase involves an analysis of alcohol brand and nightlife venue marketing, launched in June 2020.
 This will explore the different ways in which women, men and other genders are targeted by brands and venues, how femininity and masculinity are portrayed and how ethnicity, class and sexuality are drawn on in promotional materials.
 It will also examine what social causes are endorsed when promoting products and venues.
 We will also conduct an analysis of how people interact with and discuss brand and venue marketing posts on social media (i.e. Twitter, Facebook, Instagram) to gain insight into how marketing strategies are perceived and responded to.

-During 2021-2022, we will be conducting group interviews with friendship groups of women, men and other gender identities, to gain insight into their views on, and experiences of alcohol, nightlife venues and their marketing, and how they feel such spaces can be made healthier, safer, and more inclusive.
+During 2021-2022, we will be conducting individual interviews and group interviews with friendship groups of women, men and other gender identities, to gain insight into their views on, and experiences of alcohol, nightlife venues and their marketing, and how they feel such spaces can be made healthier, safer, and more inclusive.

 We value the importance of exploring how a person’s gender, race, age, sexuality and class combine to influence their experiences (i.e. we take an intersectional approach) and wish to involve individuals from a variety of backgrounds.